Follow the advice below to make sure you schedule your home inspection correctly and get the most out of it.

 2. Ask your realtor if they have a recommendation for an inspector.
 Your realtor is your best bet for insider information on who to hire for your inspection.
 There’s a high chance that your realtor has worked with some home inspection companies they really like and some that aren’t quite as good, so take advantage of their experience by asking who they think you should go with.
 Request two or three recommendations so that you can compare and find your best fit.

 3. Call up your preferred home inspectors and ask about their availability, process, and price.
 Just like all other facets of buying a home, it helps to do your research.
 Call up each home inspector company that you’re considering and find out when they can perform the inspection, how they intend to do it, and how much they charge.
-On average, you should expect to pay a minimum of $325 for your inspection and completed report, depending on age and size of home.
+On average, you should expect to pay a minimum of $325 for your inspection and completed report, depending on the age and size of the home.
 Still, be sure to take all factors into account instead of just automatically going with the cheapest option.

 4. Schedule a home inspection appointment.
 You’ll want to be present at the home inspection, so schedule a time that works well for both your inspection company and yourself.
 There’s no use in rushing an inspection, so it’s important that you leave yourself plenty of time to really examine the property with your inspector—you’ll want between two and three hours to do it right.